dd32/td-gh-ex/readme.txt

 == Theme Notes ==

-= Post Formats: Aside, Image, Link, Status, Quote =
+= Post Formats: Aside, Audio, Chat, Gallery, Image, Link, Quote, Status, Video =

 Best Wordpress theme only supports these post formats.
 Please style them in a certain way.
 Other post formats will be displayed as regular posts.

 = Widgets =

 The Theme includes a standard Widget.
+The following widgets are shown by default: recent posts, recent comments, archives, categories.

 == Frequently Asked Questions ==